ovh/docs/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer/guide.en-au.md

 ---
-title: Changing your web hosting plan offer
+title: "Web Hosting: how to change your solution?"
-excerpt: Find out how to change the subscription offer for your OVHcloud Web Hosting plan
+excerpt: "Find out how to change the subscription offer for your OVHcloud Web Hosting"
 updated: 2023-09-19
 ---